sarinagaines/sgfx8/Assignment13_Team_Sprint4/Reflection.md

 I followed all instructions provided by Sailsjs from https://sailsjs.com/get-started.
 These instructions included installing Sails, making sure I had Noje.js installed and creating my app.
 I was successful in completing all the steps and got my SSO page set up.
-I did not make any design changes to the page, but one is able to create an account then sign into that account.
+I did not make many design changes to the page, I added in "Hello World" as well as my name and what class the page was for.
+More changes can definelty be made to make the page appear nicer.

 **4) What obstacles you encountered in the process?**
 I didn’t encounter to many obstacles, the instructions provided by Sailsjs were very clear.
-My only obstacle was figuring out how to upload all the files to my GitHub repository and also figuring out how to edit the webpage so that it may look how I’d like it to.
+My only obstacle was figuring out how to upload all the folder to my GitHub repository because you I didn't realize you can't upload a folder through the GitHub website.
+I had to do so by cloning my repository and then pushing my changes.
+Also, I had trouble figuring out how to edit the webpage so that it may look how I’d like it to.
+I figured out how to do so by editing the Welcome page's HTML code in GitHub.